aysh01/IBM__SkillsBuild/IBM Project__/README.md

 ```python
 pip install -r requirements.txt
 ```
-## Models
-Several machine learning models were trained and evaluated for this project, including:

-Logistic Regression
-Evaluation

-## Model performance was evaluated using metrics such as<br>
-<h2>👉Accuracy,<br>👉Precision,<br>👉Train-test split was used to ensure robust evaluation.</h2>

 ## Contributing
 Contributions are welcome.
 If you want to contribute to this project, please follow these steps: